CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Conclusion

 \section{Conclusion}

-In this paper, we point out two critical but under-explored challenges of personalized news recommendation, i.e., (C1) understanding of manifold intents of a news article and (C2) differentiation of users' varying post-read preferences to news articles.
-To tackle the two challenges together, we propose a novel personalized news recommendation framework, named as {\method} that employs (1) the category-guided intent disentanglement for (C1) and (2) the consistency-based news representation for (C2).
-Furthermore, we integrate the category prediction into the training process of {\method} as an auxiliary task, which provides supplementary supervisory information to guide the news encoder for better intent disentanglement.
-Via comprehensive experiments on real-world datasets, we demonstrate that (1) (\textit{Accuracy}) {\method} consistently outperforms all competing methods in terms of the new recommendation accuracy and (2) (\textit{Effectiveness}) all proposed strategies are significantly contribute to improving the model accuracy of {\method}.
+In this paper, we point out three challenges of personalized news recommendation: (C1) comprehension of manifold intents of a news article, (C2) differentiation of users' varying post-read preferences to news articles, and (C3) a cold-start user problem.
+To tackle these challenges together, we propose a novel approach, named as {\method} that employs (1) the category-guided intent disentanglement for (C1), (2) the consistency-based news representation for (C2), and (3) the GNN-enhanced hybrid user representation for (C3).
+Furthermore, we integrate the category prediction into the training process of {\method} as an auxiliary task, which provides supplementary supervisory signal to guide the news encoder for better intent disentanglement.
+Comprehensive experiments on two real-world datasets reveal that (1) (\textit{Accuracy}) {\method} consistently outperforms all competing methods in the news recommendation accuracy and (2) (\textit{Effectiveness}) all proposed strategies are significantly contribute to improving the accuracy of {\method}.

+\begin{acks} The work of Sang-Wook Kim was supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2022-00155586, 2022-0-00352, RS-2020-II201373).
+The work of Yunyong Ko was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00459301). \end{acks}